crpurcell/friendlyVRI/README.md

 of uv-coverage, filtered model FFT, synthesised beam and final observed image.

-See the file [HELP.txt](HELP.txt) or the help menu for step-by-step instructions.
+See the [HELP](HELP.txt) or the help menu in the application for step-by-step instructions.

 Note that the calculations underlying the graphical application are split into the file ```vriCalc.py``` to facilitate use with